danielegasparri/SPAN/README.md

 ****Quick start****

-If you want to compile the source code, type in the terminal: python3 span_4.7.py, then press the "Load spectra" button to load the example files.
+If you want to compile the source code, type in the terminal: python3 span_5.0.py, then press the "Load spectra" button to load the example files.
-The span_4.7_win.py and span_4.7_mac.py files represent the same program optimized for windows and macOS operating systems, with just some minor graphical adjustements.
+The span_5.0_win.py file represents the same program optimized (I hope) for Windows operating system, with just some minor graphical adjustements.
 Feel free to use the version that better adapts to your screen and machine settings.

 The spectra loaded will appear in the upper central frame (the white window).
 Just select one spectrum with the mouse, then click "Plot" to see the spectrum.
 Close the plot to activate again the main panel.